William Powell Frith: A Victorian Chronicler

 Accused of bringing a noble event into disrepute the outrage was even greater when upon closer inspection it was seen to depict thieves, con artists, and scenes of seduction but this only made it more of a sensation so much so that when it was exhibited at the Royal Academy it required a rail to separate it from its over-enthusiastic audience and a police guard, only the second time this had ever happened ( the other had been David Wilkies, ‘Chelsea Pensioners Reading the Waterloo Dispatch’, 35 years earlier).

-Frith now began to see himself as Hogarth for the modern age, the Chronicler of Victorian life, and like Hogarth and his Rake’s Progress he now also produced a series of paintings portraying man’s fall from grace in his Road to Ruin and Race to Wealth.
+Frith now began to see himself as Hogarth for the modern age, the Chronicler of Victorian life, and like Hogarth and his Rake’s Progress he now also produced a series of paintings portraying man’s fall from grace.

 The juxtaposition of rich and poor in his paintings often highlighted the inequalities of the day much as the mocking tone he adopted towards many Victorian institutions sought to undermine the standards they professed to represent, not that he was himself a model of moral rectitude.